Skip to main content

 Image

 There's tons of complimentary food available onboard your cruise, so it makes sense for one to assume room service would be, too.
-It's most likely just the same food coming from the buffet or main dining room anyways, right?
+It's most likely just the same food coming from the buffet or Main Dining Coom anyway, right?
 Wrong.
+While the food is free (unless sailing on Carnival), there is an applicable service charge that varies by time of day and cruise line.
+Continental breakfast is usually included in the cost of your cruise fare.

 During the day, most cruise lines charge a fee for every room service order, which ranges from $7.95 + 18% gratuity for Royal Caribbean to $9.95 + 20% gratuity for Norwegian and Celebrity Cruises.
+If you're sailing with Disney Cruise Line, 24-hour complimentary room service is included!

 Corkage fees